Project

 Actions #11

-Updated by rschiron over 5 years ago
+Updated by rschiron about 6 years ago

 I think using "realpath" is not a good idea, since it traverses the file system and resolves symlinks (which may be outside of cwd).
 It might be possible to force Pulp into evaluating symlinks supplied by a malicious user or to detect the presence of paths on the system.